 Conclusion

 Results presented in this publication represent the most recent evaluation of global radiography education with data obtained from 28 countries (4 continents).
 Globally the majority of education institutions support the delivery of a single programme.
 Such programmes can contain multiple areas of specialisation (medical imaging/nuclear medicine/radiotherapy), but diagnostic radiography dominates.
 Variations in professional qualifications are evident and have started to include Level 7 and 8 qualifications in some jurisdictions.
 Skill development, included the split of time between clinical and academic practice and the inclusion of different learning opportunities varies between providers.
-Some changes around the utlisation of simulation are evident, staff ratios are variable and global job markets for radiographers appear favourable.
+Some changes around the utilisation of simulation are evident, staff ratios are variable and global job markets for radiographers appear favourable.

 Table 1.
 Primary area of professional practice that graduates from programmes are fully qualified to safely perform